 5. Figures 5.26 and 5.27 below show average landings of species both by pounds and by value for all of Rhode Island for the years 1999-2008.
 Landings by pounds are dominated by Atlantic herring, followed by longfin (loligo) squid and mackerel.
 The most valuable landings for this period, on the other hand, were of lobster, followed by longfin squid.
 See Section 540.1 for more on the value of commercial fisheries landings within Rhode Island.

-13 Includes all species landed in Rhode Island for 1999 2008, both within and outside of the Ocean SAMP area, where average pounds landed over the ten year period is more than 100,000.
+&lt;sup>12 Includes all species landed in Rhode Island for 1999-2008 where average pounds landed over the ten year period is more than 100,000.
 Some species included here are primarily caught outside of the SAMP area.